The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 MSW Curriculum Gives You Exactly the Tools You Need to Serve and Counsel

 MSW degrees are typically two years in length.
-At most schools, this is split between a foundation year and a concentration year.
+At most schools, this is split between a foundation year and a specialization year.

 The first year is the foundation.
 You will get coursework in core concepts like: